 ARPANSA will maintain clear separation of responsibilities between the regulator and the operator

-Although ARPANSA actively engages with licence holders in regulatory matters, the licence holder (operator) has the primary responsibility for safety.
+Although ARPANSA engages with licence holders in regulatory matters, the licence holder (operator) has the primary responsibility for safety.
 ARPANSA will assess the plans and arrangements of the licence holder, and whether the licence holder has the necessary capacity and capability, including competence and resources, to effectively implement those plans and arrangements.

 ARPANSA will not, through its regulatory actions, relieve the licence holder from their responsibilities.
-ARPANSA will not recommend specific technical, managerial, administrative or otherwise; arrangements that could be perceived as pre-empting regulatory decisions.
+ARPANSA will not recommend specific technical, managerial, administrative arrangements or otherwise that could be perceived as pre-empting regulatory decisions.
 Although prime responsibility for safety rests with the operator, this will not in any way affect the exercise of the CEO’s power to issue directions, or ARPANSA staff’s power to issue improvement notices, to licence holders when the statutory requirements for those regulatory actions are triggered.

-ARPANSA will critically assess whether incidents and accidents among licence holders can be related to deficiencies in the regulatory framework and/or its application in the assessment and verification of safety among regulated entities, and make changes as necessary.
+ARPANSA will critically assess whether incidents and accidents among licence holders can be related to deficiencies in the regulatory framework and/or its application in the assessment and verification of safety among regulated entities and make changes as necessary.